 Next to the house is a small but pretty family chapel.
 The pond in front of it has some particularly noisy frogs living in it that make some crazy noises.
 They can be enjoyed as you sip a coffee from the cafe around the corner.
 You may also be lucky enough to enjoy the company of some of the other birdlife on the island.

-The islands are seasonal, and are only available to visit during the peak summer season.
-In 2017 it was between late March and late October.
-If you are travelling near the cutoff dates, it is best to check the website to make sure you know they are open.
+The islands are seasonal and are only available to visit during the peak summer season.
+In 2023 the opening dates are from 16th March until 5th November.
+If you are travelling near the cutoff dates, it is best to check their website here to make sure you know they are open.

 Looking for Somewhere to Stay?

 There are hundreds of options when looking at where to stay in Milan.
 Here are a few ideas

 - Hi!
 Ostello Milano – for the budget traveller, this hostel has not only dorm rooms, but private double, twin and family rooms too